 Financial professionals also seek out advice.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area.

 What Is the CFA Exam?

 The CFA exam is actually not just one test, but three, designated Levels I, II and III.
-The tests, which only come in English, are offered multiple times in 2022.
-The Level I exam can be taken in February, May, August and November.
-Level II is available in February, August and November.
-And Level III is available in May and August.
+The tests, which only come in English, are offered multiple times in 2022 and 2023.
+The Level I exam can be taken in November 2022, and February and May in 2023.
+Level II is available in November 2022 and May 2023.
+And Level III is available in February 2023.
 Future CFAs must pass each stage of the exam, in order, to achieve the certification.

 You’ll need a valid passport to register for the exam, along with meeting at least one of these requirements:

 - Be in the final year of your bachelor’s degree program at the time of registration